 Master Your Inventory Cycle Count by Practicing These 7 Steps

 No matter how you run your business, you can’t get around the importance of proper inventory management and maintenance.
-One way to maintain a well-managed inventory is through inventory cycle counts.
-When performing cycle counts, you’re ensuring that your inventory stays organized at all times because, as the name suggests, this practice comes in cycles as well.
+One way to ensure a well-managed inventory is through inventory cycle counts.
+When performing cycle counts, you’re ensuring your stock stays organized at all times because, as the name suggests, this practice comes in cycles as well.
 Not entirely sure how to execute a successful cycle count?
 You’re in luck.
-By practicing the following seven steps, you can learn how to completely master your inventory cycle count.
+By practicing the following seven steps, you can learn how to master your inventory cycle count.

 What Is a Cycle Count?

 Before we get into how you can master your inventory cycle count, first, let’s break down what cycle counting actually is and why it matters for your business.
 In short, an inventory cycle count is a process that requires you to count a small amount of your inventory at a specific time, usually on a set day, without handling your entire stock in one go.
 It’s a type of inventory auditing method that ensures your inventory is accurate and up to date at all times.

 The purpose of cycle counting is to apply statistical analysis to understand your inventory.
 You’ll use statistical sampling to choose which items to count, helping you estimate how accurate your inventory records are without having to tally every item all at once.
 For example, if the SKUs you counted this month all come in at roughly 10% below the count in your records, you can assume the rest of your inventory probably also experienced 10% shrinkage.